cslab-ntua/SpMV-Research/benchmark_code/CPU/ARM/README.md

 ### How to run

 To run SpMV you simply run the `run.sh` bash script.
 All the configuration needed is in the `config.sh` file, along with documentation comments for each option.

+Note: SELL-C-σ is not currently running on GraceHopper system.
+It recognizes 8 NUMA nodes, while there is only 1 for the CPU.
+The other are GPU MIG instances.
+It will be fixed in later versions.